After today’s historic speech of the President, I felt that writing to him is an obligation.

-He really can still do it, and he really doesn’t have much time.
+He really can still do it, and he doesn’t have much time.

-This whole fragmentation of the nation.
+This whole fragmentation of the country.
 The oppression, the killing.
-The absence of true hopeful horizons will all lead to an explosion that is inevitable.
+The absence of actual hopeful horizons will all lead to an explosion that is inevitable.

 The only way out is announcing elections and conducting it.

 We need new blood.
 New hopes.
 New horizons.